arensb/ansible-truenas/HACKING.md

 1. Update `changelogs/changelog.yaml` and list changes the users care about.

-1. If you added a module, add it to `README.md`.

 1. If you added a module, add `version_added` to its `DOCUMENTATION` string.

 1. Run `antsibull-changelog lint` and `antsibull-changelog release`.